phamous2day/thedavidpham/README.md

-# thedavidpham
-UX Portfolio
+# thedavidpham (new UX Portfolio site)

+## CHALLENGES

 Took me a week to work on this new portfolio website.
 Lots of challengs along the way:
 * npm serve was out of date, had to update it ... but in turn found out my Homebrew was out of date
 * ended up removing homebrew because I didn't like the dependence NodeJS had on it
 * Using FTP I got my files hosted ... but nothing got published.
 Support agent said he had to change the name server to get it working